 Changes in Information of Directors

-Save as disclosed in this annual report, pursuant to Rule 13.51B(1) of the Listing Rules, following specific enquiry of all Directors by the Company, all Directors have confirmed that there are no any other changes in the information of Directors during 2024 which needs to be disclosed.
+Save as disclosed in this annual report, pursuant to Rule 13.51B(1) of the Listing Rules, following specific enquiry of all Directors by the Company, all Directors have confirmed that there are no other changes in the information of Directors during 2025 which needs to be disclosed.

 Details of changes in the annual remuneration of Directors are set out in the note 38 to the financial statements.